 From the name of a town in Yorkshire, derived from Old English Piceringas

 , the name of a tribe.

-Locative surname derived from the name of the town Pierno in Southern Italy near Potenza.
+From the name of the small town of Pierno in southern Italy near Potenza.

-Name for a person who lived near a pine tree, from Latin pinus
+Name for a person who lived near a pine tree, from Italian pino

 Originally given to a person who played on a pipe (a flute).